 You need to know how to lodge your payroll tax returns, calculate your tax and apply any deduction correctly.
 In some cases, you may need to lodge a return even if you do not owe any tax for that period.
 The following tips will help you understand and meet your obligations.

-If you are registered as an employer in Queensland, you must lodge periodic returns and annual returns.
+If you are registered for payroll tax in Queensland, you must lodge returns.
 You also need to lodge a final return if you cease employing or change your employer status.

 The designated group employer (DGE) and all group members must lodge separate returns.

 Records must be kept for 5 years from the date the record was made.